 - Do you have enough fuel to move on to Step 4?

 Step 4.
 Create a Travel Plan

-Now that we are confident in where we are going, and know where we are at, it’s time to plan the route between where you are now, to your desired destination.
+Now that we are confident you have enough fuel, it’s time to plan the route between where you are now, to your desired destination.

 This part can be overwhelming, because there are often a lot of connections and moving parts required to get where you want to go!